EmpowerK12/SQL-Skills/README.md

 SELECT *
 FROM AssessmentObjectiveStudent aos
-join AssessmentStudent a on a.AssessmentStudentID=aos.AssessmentStudentID --simple join!  :)
+JOIN AssessmentStudent a on a.AssessmentStudentID=aos.AssessmentStudentID --simple join!  :)
 ```